 A system for every one of your needs, present or future

-Choose Prometheus Panta if you want everything under the sun in stability characterization, including thermal unfolding, particle sizing, chemical denaturation, and aggregation.
+Choose Prometheus Panta if you want everything under the sun in stability characterization, including thermal unfolding, particle sizing, and aggregation.

 Your best bet when you want an easy path to automation.
 Get thermal unfolding and chemical denaturation with optional backreflection for aggregation evaluation.